PhosCity/muxsh/README.md

 ```
 USAGE: muxsh [OPTIONS] arguments
 [OPTIONS]
   -h	 		Show this help text
   -o	 		See acutal subkt output of last mux in case you need it
   -p [path]		Path of the project (Does not have to be in config)
   -n [name]		Name of the project saved in config
   -e [digit]		Episode you want to mux
   -r	 		Repeat last muxing action
   -a	 		Alternate folder structure(./arc/episode)
+  -c [add/remove]	Add or remove project in the config
 ```

 Provided that you have saved your projects in config, `muxsh komi 4` will mux episode 4 of project named komi.